frida/frida/CONTRIBUTING.md

 # Intro

-Frida is composed of many sub-projects and its code spans across many different languages, such as C, C++, Vala, Javascript, Typescript, Python and assembly and the coding conventions may vary across any combination of project/language.
+Frida is composed of many sub-projects and its code spans across many different languages, such as C, C++, Vala, JavaScript, TypeScript, Python, assembly, etc., and the coding conventions may vary across any combination of project/language.

 The rules presented here are not there because of Ole's OCD: they're